ReduceRightDave/forgotJS/test/test/markdowns/no-errors1.md

 over several
 lines 1 === 1 */

-/* Where a // comment lives on the same line as an expression containing a comparison operator, the value the comment displays should be tested. */ 2 != 3 //true
+/* Where a comment value lives on the same line as an expression containing a comparison operator, there should be no error.
+(The comment value has precedence). */ 2 != 3 //true

-1 == 1 ? 'foo' : 'baz' // foo
+1 == 1 ? 'foo' : 'baz' // 'foo'

+let str = '1234'
+str //'1234'

+var singleQuote = "don't"
+singleQuote //"don't"

 if (isNaN(NaN)) console.log()